 What does it mean to be expelled?

-- The prohibition against entry can be for one, two or five years, or it can be permanent.
+- The prohibition against entry can be for one year, two years, five years, ten years or permanent.

-- If you are staying in Norway, the prohibition against entry is reckoned from the date when you leave Norway.
-If you are staying outside Norway, it is reckoned from the date stated in the decision.
+- If you are staying in Norway, the prohibition against entry is calculated from the date when you leave Norway.
+If you are staying outside Norway, it is calculated from the date stated in the decision.

 Grounds for expulsion